-Some biopsies are performed under image guidance, such as ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI).
+Some biopsies are performed endoscopically, others under image guidance, such as ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) in the radiology suite.
+In some cases, biopsies are performed in the operating suite.
 This allows your doctor to collect cells from deeper inside the body.
-Depending on the type of biopsy performed, you will receive an anesthetic to minimize any pain.
+Depending on the type of biopsy performed, you will receive an anesthetic to reduce discomfort.

 Compared with other diagnostic tests for cancer, biopsies often provide a more definitive diagnosis.
-A biopsy can help determine whether the cancer began at the site of the biopsy sample, or if it started somewhere else in the body and spread to the site of the biopsy sample.
+A biopsy may help determine whether the cancer began at the site of the biopsy sample, or if it started somewhere else in the body.

 Some sites that are commonly biopsied include the breast, skin, bone marrow, GI tract, lung, liver, bladder, colon and lymph nodes.
 Our doctors determine the most appropriate method of biopsy based on several factors, such as the size, shape, location, and characteristics of the abnormality.